 13. switch (variable):

-Presents a switch statement that lets you compare a variable's value to several possible scenarios.
+Demonstrates a switch statement that enables the comparison of a variable's value against multiple potential scenarios.

 Example